Every day millions of words are being put down on websites in the hopes to attract more readers and hopefully more customers.

 But what if that information is outdated?
 What if you’re presenting them with the wrong information?
 You don’t want to be sending them in the wrong direction do you?

-Next, to that, people who are reading and following your content right now were probably not there a year ago when you published that impressive piece, and even if they were, it doesn’t mean they read all of your fantastic content.
+Next, to that, people who are reading and following your content right now we’re probably not there a year ago when you published that impressive piece, and even if they were, it doesn’t mean they read all of your fantastic content.

-By updating and putting some new spotlights on your older but high-performing evergreen content, you can extend the life of them and make sure it continues to bring in leads for you over time.
+By updating and putting some new spotlights on your older but high-performing evergreen content, you can extend their life of them and make sure it continues to bring in leads for you over time.

-You already know who loved and shared your content in the past, maybe you can give them a ping and tell about the updated version you just released?
+You already know who loved and shared your content in the past, maybe you can give them a ping and tell them about the updated version you just released?
 Making promotion a lot easier.

 Updating older content also takes up a lot less time than writing and producing a new article from scratch, and not just on the writing part.
 But what about search engine ranking?

-And while you should not only update your old content, or update all of your old content, there is still value in bringing fresh new content and publishing in a consistent way, there is lots of value to be gained by sitting down, analysing which content your readers loved and figuring out how you can make them love the post even more.
+And while you should not only update your old content, or update all of your old content, there is still value in bringing fresh new content and publishing in a consistent way, there is lots of value to be gained by sitting down, analyzing which content your readers loved and figuring out how you can make them love the post even more.

 Which content deserves an update?

 Now that we’ve hopefully convinced you that it is a good thing to keep on revising your old posts, the question is of course, which content deserves an upgrade?

 After all, not all content is created equal and as a result, you could be wasting some time trying to optimize posts that are just not worth it.
 For a post to be considered a good candidate to keep fresh we will be looking at four different metrics.